DevKlim/eido-agent/PROJECT_MCP.md

 Contains the Streamlit web application for interactive demonstration.

 - **`app.py`**: The main Streamlit application file.
-It creates the UI, handles user inputs (file uploads, text input), calls the FastAPI backend via API requests, and visualizes the results.
+It creates the UI, handles user inputs, calls the FastAPI backend, and visualizes the results.
+It now includes the **"Template Editor"** page for building new EIDO templates.
 - **`custom_styles.css`**: Provides a custom, themed appearance for the Streamlit app.

 ---